Yorgos Kouritas, Director of Instrumental Studies

 In many respects, this was the evening’s toughest assignment.
 The “Adagio” is a wonderfully moving piece that’s been used at funerals and in films to the point where it risks becoming a cliché.
 But under Mr. Kouritas’ baton, it became a somber elegy for Everyman, with every delicate nuance performed by the orchestra with sensitivity and, paradoxically, great passion when required, particularly in the soaring high notes that occur just prior to the “Adagio’s” fade-away conclusion.” - Washington Times

-Recently a prize winner for the prestigious American Prize in Conducting, Yorgos Kouritas is quickly gaining recognition as a dynamic and energetic conductor.
-Last December, Mr. Kouritas was a participant in the Virginia Symphony Conducting Workshop.
+Prize winner for the prestigious American Prize in Conducting in 2012, Yorgos Kouritas is quickly gaining recognition as a dynamic and energetic conductor.
+In December 2012, Mr. Kouritas was a participant in the Virginia Symphony Conducting Workshop.
 Chosen among dozens of applicants, he worked with internationally known conductors JoAnn Falletta and Jorge Mester.
 At the end of the workshop, he was selected by the faculty as the Outstanding Participant in the Workshop.
 That selection made him eligible to be a finalist for the 2013 Thelma A. Robinson Scholarship/Award in Conducting.

-He is the Director of Instrumental Studies at Saddleback College, and he also conducts the Symphony Orchestra and Wind Ensemble.
-He has also been appointed as the Assistant Conductor of the Boise Philharmonic and he serves as the Music Director of the Boise Philharmonic Youth Orchestra.
+He is the appointed conductor of the Saddleback College Symphony Orchestra and Wind Ensemble.
+In May 2014 he finished a very successful tenure (three years) serving as the Assistant Conductor of the Boise Philharmonic and as the Music Director of the Boise Philharmonic Youth Orchestra.
 In March 2012, he made his debut with the Boise Philharmonic and it was enthusiastically received.
-During his tenure as the Assistant Conductor of the Symphony Orchestras at Eastman School of Music, he also held the position of Music Director and Conductor of the New Horizons Orchestra and Associate Conductor with the Brighton Symphony.
+While he was the Assistant Conductor of the Symphony Orchestras at Eastman School of Music, he also held the position of Music Director and Conductor of the New Horizons Orchestra and Associate Conductor with the Brighton Symphony.
 He previously had the position of Cincinnati Symphony Conducting Assistant during the year 2006-07.
 During this time, he assisted Paavo Jarvi and all the guest conductors of the symphony.
 He also worked with James Conlon for the duration of the May festival of the Cincinnati Symphony.
 At the same time, he worked with Cincinnati Symphony Youth Orchestra conducting them in rehearsals and concerts.
 Before joining CSO, he held the position of Assistant and Cover Conductor for the Cincinnati Chamber Orchestra, which included a production of Mozart’s Cosi Fan Tutte.

-In the summer of 2010, he was chosen by Lorin Maazel to work with him as a conducting fellow for five weeks in Castleton festival and he received great reviews by the Washington Times and the Washington Post.
-He has been selected twice by Kurt Masur as an active participant for the annual masterclass with the Manhattan School of Music Symphony (April 2009 and November 2010) and was chosen by the Maestro to conduct at the final concert.
-In May and June 2009 he did an internship with the New York Philharmonic’s Education Department and during his time there he also worked for the Development Department.
+In the summer of 2010, he was chosen by Lorin Maazel to work with him as a conducting fellow for five weeks at the Castleton festival and he received great reviews by the Washington Times and the Washington Post.
+He has been selected twice by Kurt Masur as an active participant for the annual master class with the Manhattan School of Music Symphony (April 2009 and November 2010) and was chosen by the Maestro to conduct at the final concert.
+In May and June 2009, he did an internship with the New York Philharmonic’s Education Department and during his time there he also worked for the Development Department.

-Mr. Kouritas has conducted various orchestras including Richmond Symphony, Winnipeg Symphony, Rochester Philharmonic, Virginia Symphony, Manhattan School of Music Symphony, Castleton Festival Orchestra, Lucca Festival Orchestra, Fingerlakes Symphony, Ossia Ensemble, Rochester Composer’s Sinfonietta and others.
+Mr. Kouritas has conducted various orchestras in concerts and workshops including Baltimore Symphony, Richmond Symphony, Winnipeg Symphony, Rochester Philharmonic, Virginia Symphony, Manhattan School of Music Symphony, Castleton Festival Orchestra, Lucca Festival Orchestra, Ithaca College Symphony, Fingerlakes Symphony, Ossia Ensemble, Rochester Composer’s Sinfonietta and others.
 He has been the conductor of East Central Indiana Youth Orchestra and at the same time the Ball State Chamber Opera.
 In Europe, he has had many guest conducting opportunities, including the Pleven, Plovdiv and Bacau Philharmonics.

 Born in Greece, he had violin lessons from an early age and went to study with the Russian pedagogue Rimma Sushanskaya in Birmingham Conservatoire, England.
-He has also studied the violin with Sherry Kloss , Piotr Milewski and Lynn Blakeslee and James Buswell.
+He has also studied the violin with Sherry Kloss, Piotr Milewski, Lynn Blakeslee and James Buswell.
 At the age of 13, he became the youngest member of the Edinburgh International Youth Orchestra.
 He has served as concertmaster and member of many orchestras in the US and Europe.
-He studied conducting with Mark Gibson at Cincinnati College-Conservatory of Music and Neil Varon at Eastman School of Music.
-During his time in Cincinnati, he was the Director of the highly praised production of Stravinsky’s Firebird (1945 version) collaborating with the school ballet.
+He received his Master’s in conducting at Cincinnati College-Conservatory of Music where he studied with Mark Gibson.
+He then went at Eastman School of Music for his Doctorate in Conducting and studied with Neal Varon.
+During his time in Cincinnati, he was the Director of the highly-praised production of Stravinsky’s Firebird (1945 version) collaborating with the school ballet.

-He has participated in masterclasses with some of the most well known conductors and teachers including Lorin Maazel, Kurt Masur, JoAnn Falletta, Alexander Mickelthwate, Gustav Meier, Jorge Mester, Alexis Hauser, Larry Livingston, Victor Yampolsky, Joseph Flummerfelt and Michael Jinbo at the Pierre Monteux School.
+He has participated in master classes with some of the most well-known conductors and teachers including Lorin Maazel, Kurt Masur, JoAnn Falletta, Gerard Schwarz, Carl St. Clair, Alexander Mickelthwate, Gustav Meier, Jorge Mester, Markand Thakar, Alexis Hauser, Larry Livingston, Victor Yampolsky, Joseph Flummerfelt, and Michael Jinbo at the Pierre Monteux School.

 László Mező, Cello Instructor